How to Be Human According to ChatGPT — A Practical Guide for Living Fully

 Practice:

-10. Let yourself be held
+10. Allow yourself to be held by others sometimes

 Practice: